bklieger-groq/g1/README.md

+# multi1: Using multiple AI providers to create o1-like reasoning chains

+## Features

-# g1: Using Llama-3.1 70b on Groq to create o1-like reasoning chains
+- [x] Using Llama-3.1 70b on Groq to create o1-like reasoning chains
+- [x] Using Ollama to create o1-like reasoning chains
+- [x] Using Perplexity to create o1-like reasoning chains

 [Video Demo](https://github.com/user-attachments/assets/db2a221f-f8eb-48c3-b5a7-8399c6300243)

 This is an early prototype of using prompting strategies to improve the LLM's reasoning capabilities through o1-like reasoning chains.
 This allows the LLM to "think" and solve logical problems that usually otherwise stump leading models.
 Unlike o1, all the reasoning tokens are shown, and the app uses an open source model.

-g1 is experimental and being open sourced to help inspire the open source community to develop new strategies to produce o1-like reasoning.
+multi1 is experimental and being open sourced to help inspire the open source community to develop new strategies to produce o1-like reasoning.
 This experiment helps show the power of prompting reasoning in visualized steps, not a comparison to or full replication of o1, which uses different techniques.
 OpenAI's o1 is instead trained with large-scale reinforcement learning to reason using Chain of Thought, achieving state-of-the-art performance on complex PhD-level problems.

-g1 demonstrates the potential of prompting alone to overcome straightforward LLM logic issues like the Strawberry problem, allowing existing open source models to benefit from dynamic reasoning chains and an improved interface for exploring them.
+multi1 demonstrates the potential of prompting alone to overcome straightforward LLM logic issues like the Strawberry problem, allowing existing open source models to benefit from dynamic reasoning chains and an improved interface for exploring them.

 ### How it works

-g1 powered by Llama3.1-70b creates reasoning chains, in principle a dynamic Chain of Thought, that allows the LLM to "think" and solve some logical problems that usually otherwise stump leading models.
+multi1 powered by Llama3.1-70b creates reasoning chains, in principle a dynamic Chain of Thought, that allows the LLM to "think" and solve some logical problems that usually otherwise stump leading models.

 At each step, the LLM can choose to continue to another reasoning step, or provide a final answer.
 Each step is titled and visible to the user.
 The system prompt also includes tips for the LLM.
 There is a full explanation under Prompt Breakdown, but a few examples are asking the model to “include exploration of alternative answers” and “use at least 3 methods to derive the answer”.